gruzilla/crash/README.rst

 Recent versions of Crash require Python 3 (>= 3.4) to run.

 Use Crash version 0.23.x if you are running Python 2.7 or 3.3.

-Else, use Crash version 0.16.x if you're running Python 2.6.
+Use Crash version 0.16.x if you're running Python 2.6.

 Installation
 ============